tscherbul/tscherbul.github.io/_pages/home.md

   </a>
 </div>

-To study the quantum dynamics and control of molecular collisions with external electromagnetic fields, we develop and implement numerically exact quantum coupled-channel methods,  quantum master equations, and diagrammatic Quantum Monte Carlo techniques.
+To study the quantum dynamics and control of molecular collisions, we develop and implement numerically exact quantum coupled-channel methods,  quantum master equations, and diagrammatic Quantum Monte Carlo techniques.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**